Sulwon-0516/inhee_docker/README.md

 # inhee_docker
 Dockerfiles for 3D vision research

-Currently, it includes colmap, kaolin, kaolin-wisp

-It will extended to handle banmo, torch3d (soon)

 You should install nvidia-docker, recent nvidia-driver and most Ampere GPUs RTX 30X0 (recommended)

 ## Before build files